 Look, I am not perfect, but I can honestly tell you, I am nowhere near the woman I used to be; she no longer exists!

 And if someone had told me in 2011, that in 6 years, my closet would be filled with workout clothes, I wouldn’t have believed it.
 I don’t think I ever owned fitness related gear, prior to 2011.
 I never even thought about it, let alone wear it.

 I'm no gym rat or fitness guru, but I am someone who knows what it's like to be skinny—and I know what it's like to be fat.
 I know what it's like to go from self-pity and zero motivation to hitting rock bottom and hating the world.
 Trust me, I've been there.

 Being heavy—or better yet, let me stop myself from sugar coating it—let's call it fat, because that's what it is—it is FAT.

 BEING FAT WAS ONE OF THE WORST OUTFITS I EVER WORE.

 Unless you know me personally or I've shared this with you—you would've never known.
 I've never, publicly, talked about being fat.
 But now I want to share my story in hopes that it may inspire someone.

 Fat confined me to my body and imprisoned me.
 It kept me from enjoying life and my family—and looking back—I lost precious time feeling bitter and hating the world, instead of enjoying it.

 I'm not telling you not to eat!
 What I am saying is, don't allow your mind to manipulate you.
 If you're going to eat, exercise.
-It's a two-way street that only YOU can drive.
+I KNOW IT'S HARD but it's a two-way street that only YOU can drive.